-Publisher: David Robert Lewis is a cognitive dissident, organic intellectual, and activist-at-large.
-In 2005 he started blogging on the Mail & Guardian’s online blogging platform, but soon found he was being censored.
-A six month battle to recover material followed after which he moved to WordPress.
-Thankfully, WordPress are a lot more progressive and liberal than the media in his own country. (see also this post)
+A six month battle to recover material followed after which I moved to WordPress.
+Thankfully, WordPress are a lot more progressive and liberal than the media in my own country. (see also this post) and (this one).

 “The media has also been known to resort to censorship to protect its commercial viability.
 In the process, it draws boundaries around public discourse.
 Rapport’s firing of columnist Deon Maas, after he penned a controversial column, falls into this category.
 So does Media24’s threatened defamation action against media activist and former employee David Robert Lewis, for criticising the company.”
 Jane Duncan, Business Day

 “This is a provocative and useful contribution to a long-running debate.”
 John Stremlau

 “Because you’re lapping up the crap about Independent Media and Tiso Blackstar being involved in a “media war”.”
 Chris Roper

 You can make donations via my